Wine Country Tri-Cities Washington

 Wines for Land and Life

-For the Tri-Cities to produce excellent wines is ode to the Tri-Cities itself.
+For the Tri-Cities to produce excellent wines is an ode to the Tri-Cities itself.
 It is a direct testament to the purity of the land and how it has remained relatively unspoiled in the face of unrelenting development and industrialization.